HSC Cecilia Payne

 HSC Cecilia Payne is a high-speed ferry owned and operated by Baleària.
-The vessel operates between Ciutadella de Menorca and Alcudia.
+The vessel operates between Tarifa and Tanger.
 The vessel is named after British–American astrophysicist Cecilia Payne.
 Between 1999 and 2018 she was operated by Irish Ferries as Jonathan Swift.

 Design and construction

 Cecilia Payne was constructed by Austal Ships in Henderson, Australia, at a cost IR£29 million.
 The vessel was launched in February 1999 and was delivered to Dublin in May 1999, before entering service in July 1999.

 The vessel is of a catamaran design.

 Power is provided by four Caterpillar 3618 diesel engines with a total output of 28,800 kW.
 The vessel employs four Kamewa waterjets for propulsion and has a service speed of 40 knots (75 km/h).

 Jonathan Swift was designed to allow quick turnarounds at port.
 It is equipped with a bow door which allows vehicles to drive on at either end and drive straight off at the end of the journey.
 The vessel was able to use existing terminal facilities in both ports.